Absolute Continuity of Self Similar Measures: Examples of absolutely continuous self-similar measures

-The left land side is decreasing in $n$ and the right hand side is increasing in $n$ and for $n=13$ the left hand side is less than the right hand side so for $n \geq 13$ we know that the Bernoulli convolution with parameter $\lambda_n$ is absolutely continuous.
-It is worth noting that we have $\lambda_n \to 1$ and $M_{\lambda_n} \to 2$ so all but finity many of these Bernoulli convolutions can be shown to be absolutely continuous by for example the results of \cite{varjupaper}.
-Using the results of \cite{varjupaper} does however require a significantly higher value of $n$ to work.
-Indeed it requires $n \geq 10^{65}$.
+The left hand side is decreasing in $n$ and the right hand side is increasing in $n$ and for $n=12$ the left hand side is less than the right hand side so for $n \geq 12$ we know that $\mu_{\lambda_n}$ is absolutely continuous.
+In Table \ref{tab:examples} we show by computing $\lambda_n$ and $M_{\lambda_n}$ for $n = 8, 9, 10$ and $11$ that in fact $\mu_{\lambda_n}$ is absolutely continuous for $n \geq 8$. \begin{rema} It is worth noting that we have $\lambda_n \to 1$ and $M_{\lambda_n} \to 2$ so all but finitely many of these Bernoulli convolutions can be shown to be absolutely continuous by the results of \cite{VARJU_2019}.
+Using the results of \cite{VARJU_2019} does however require a significantly higher value of $n$ to work.
+Indeed it requires $n \geq 10^{65}$. \end{rema}